 Smoking of any substance, which includes the use of electronic cigarettes or vaping, is prohibited on all properties owned or leased by campus, including (but not limited to):

 - All interior spaces on campus and property leased by the college, including classrooms, auditoriums, athletic facilities, work areas, private offices, conference and meeting rooms, lounges and cafeterias, hallways, medical facilities, restrooms, elevators, stairs and stairwells, residence halls and student rooms, including:

 - All vehicles leased or owned by the college

 - All outside property or grounds on campus, including outdoor athletic facilities, and areas such as walkways, breezeways, parking lots, and patios.

-The possession or use of any weapon — including but not limited to firearms, ammunition, pellet guns, air guns, paintball guns, stun guns, tasers, smoke devices, bows/arrows, swords, large knives, explosives, and fireworks — is prohibited on College campus because of the potential for personal injury, theft, unauthorized use of such items, and disruptive impact on the campus community.
-In addition, verbal or written threats by a student indicating they have a prohibited weapon or explosive will be taken and responded to as an actual threat, whether or not evidence of such weapon or explosive exists.
+The possession or use of any weapon — including but not limited to firearms, ammunition, pellet guns, air guns, paintball guns, stun guns, tasers, smoke devices, bows/arrows, swords, large knives (defined as a knife with a 3.5 inch blade or longer), explosives, and fireworks — is prohibited on College property because of the potential for personal injury, theft, unauthorized use of such items, and disruptive impact on the College community.
+Possession of any item which mimics any of the above in appearance or function is also prohibited.
+In addition, verbal or written threats by a student indicating they have a prohibited weapon or explosive will be taken and responded to as an actual threat, whether or not information of such weapon or explosive exists.
 Information about Safety Programs and Services can be found on the Campus Safety page.